 Jody Rice has been employed for a variety of youth and natural resource organizations that include the Boy Scouts of America from 1989 to 2000 (after achieving the highest level of attainment as Eagle Scout) and the Department of Natural Resources with a stay of 20 years as an Interpretive Park Ranger, Wildlife Specialist and Resource Manager.

 Jody has also consulted, designed and developed outdoor use facilities/sites that include tree climbing groves, campgrounds, historical and natural museums, hiking and canoeing trails, wildlife viewing blinds/areas, low challenge courses, team building, orienteering courses, archery and shooting ranges that include the Panola Mountain State Park Archery Range and resource management/interpretive educational plans.

 Jody is a type 2 Firefighter.
 He has been part of resource management projects with the USDA Forest Service Southern Research Station that includes an ongoing project for entomology forestry impacts, Georgia Chapter of the American Chestnut Foundation, Georgia’s Audubon IBA program, non-native flora removal and river cane breaks and native grasslands restoration.

-Jody is married to his wonderful wife Naomi, has five children, a big “insane goober” Labrador and enjoys the outdoors with them all.
+Jody is married to his wonderful wife Naomi, has six children, a big “insane goober” Labrador and enjoys the outdoors with them all.